Posts Tagged ‘mosquitoes’

 aug12_1vistatrees

 Last night, after lots of good food in Seiad and a long hot climb up the hill, I was so tired that I think I fell asleep as soon as I put my head down!
-This morning was chilly and very windy.
+This morning was clear but chilly and very windy.
 I wore my raingear till breakfast at 7am.
-We reached Cook & Green Pass, where a sweet older couple were camped, then on to what I call the “rollercoaster hills,” where the PCT makes a mini-AT and goes up and down, too.
+(Raingear makes a GREAT windbreaker!)
+Just as I remembered from 2005, the trail was glittering and shimmering in the early morning light.
+Lily Pond Lake was covered with lily pads, but no flowers.

 aug12_4viewrockstrees

-Had a lovely lunch break in a shady grove by Bearground Spring, where we met another thruhiker who asked, “What is that big pointed snowy mountain over there?”
-When I told her “Shasta” she groaned, “Oh no, still Shasta?”
-‘Fraid so!
-By 7pm, we reached the Oregon border– a bunch of hikers were there, so we got our picture together, signed the register and took off–the mosquitoes were pretty bad.
+By 7pm, we reached the Oregon border– a bunch of jolly hikers were there, including Croatian, etc., so we got our picture together, signed the register and took off–the mosquitoes were pretty bad.
 We put in a couple more miles before making camp on a dry ridge.
+There was a very pretty golden-colored sunset.
+Our first night in Oregon!

 Walk with Aragorn to Isengard: Dark clouds from the East begin to overcast the days